 This week I discovered I have an exercise nemesis – and its name is the Plank.
-Those of you with naturally flat stomachs may not have experienced this muscle-led instrument of torture, but basically it involves balancing horizontally on the floor held up on your elbows and toes while pulling your tummy in (there’s a handy pic below if I’m not descriptive enough).
+Those of you with naturally flat stomachs may not have experienced this muscle-led instrument of torture, but basically, it involves balancing horizontally on the floor held up on your elbows and toes while pulling your tummy in (there’s a handy pic below if I’m not descriptive enough).

 Eight seconds later I’m lying flat on the floor demoralised.
 You should be able to hold a plank for at least 30 seconds, Rhianna does hers for three whole minutes.

 When it comes to the Plank however my confidence leaves the building.
 Not least because every time, I head to the mat there seems to be another woman there who is not only holding her plank for minutes rather than seconds, they’re doing them on balls, on Bosu balls or with one leg or arm in the air, one woman was even doing a side plank like this one below which I couldn’t manage with a harness and pullies.
 NB; she can also touch her shoulder with her leg; I suspect she is alien.

 Realising however that I won’t get better if I don’t practice I send out an appeal for help to a heap of trainers.

-Do it a few days after squats and lunges came the reply from pilates teacher Sarah Vrancken.
+Do it a few days after squats and lunges: came the reply from pilates teacher Sarah Vrancken.
 ‘Strong legs make a plank easier to hold.’
 Normally do my planks first thing in the morning while the kettle boils, and squats and lunges don’t enter my exercise routine, but I did find that doing them later in the day, or after a run, when I’d worked my legs did make them a bit easier to hold.

-Engage your butt.
-Most people only think about their abdominal muscles when doing a plank but it should be about creating as much midline stability as possible.
-Imagine you have a tail, squeeze your butt and think about tucking your tail between your legs.
+Engage your butt: Then I got a mail from StreTch Rayner.
+Now ignore the fact that he has a random capitalised T in his name.
+This man is a GENIUS.
+His tip was this.
+‘Most people only think about their abdominal muscles when doing a plank but it should be about creating as much midline stability as possible – so engage your butt.
+Imagine you have a tail, squeeze your butt and think about tucking your tail between your legs.’

 I tried it and voila, 40 seconds of plank achieved.
 Although I did spend much of it wondering whether Alien Side Plank woman really did have a tail and the fact that she was actually tucking it in was the secret to her mega core strength…..And this is why I’m not allowed to write fiction.
 Let me know if it helps you……